elisabettatea/iris-project/README.md

  NAs = 0
 ```
+We learn that the dataset contains 150 observations and 5 variables: sepal length, sepal width, petal length, petal width, and class.
+There are no missing values, and the class variable represents flower species.

 A summary of the dataset, including key statistics like means and ranges for numeric variables, was provided in data-summary.txt.